-The message "Lamp Replace" appears on the screen for 30 seconds when projection starts.
+• The message "Lamp Replace" appears on the screen for 30 seconds when projection starts.

-The lamp indicator flashes orange or lights red.
+• The lamp indicator flashes orange or lights red.

-The projected image gets darker or starts to deteriorate.
+• The projected image gets darker or starts to deteriorate.

 - In order to maintain the brightness and quality of the projected images, replace the lamp as soon as possible after the warning message appears. - The replacement warning message is set to appear after 1400 hours of lamp use in order to maintain the brightness and quality of the projected images.
 If you continue to use the lamp after this period, the possibility of the lamp breaking becomes greater.
-When the lamp replacement message appears, replace the lamp with a new one as soon as possible, even if it is still working. - The warning message appears after 1400 hours of use, but the actual life of each individual lamp will vary depending on the characteristics of the lamp and on the way it has been used.
-Some lamps may stop operating before 1400 hours of use, so you should always have a spare lamp ready in case. - When the lamp replacement warning message appears, the user's logo will not appear even if the start-up screen setting is ON. - Contact your dealer for a spare lamp.
+When the ixYourDLP.com possible, even if it is still working.

+• The warning message appears after 1400 hours of use, but the actual life of each

+Thindividual lamp will vary depending on the characteristics of the lamp and on the way it has been used.
+Some lamps may stop operating before 1400 hours of use, so you should always have a spare lamp ready in case.

+- When the lamp replacement warning message appears, the user's logo will not appear even if the start-up screen setting is ON. - Contact your dealer for a spare lamp.